Private Tours Entirely Designed Around You

 Recommended to try: Classic pralines, the History Collection gift box, dark chocolate bars

 Opened in 1857, Neuhaus is where the Belgian praline story really begins.
-The origin is part of the charm here: a Swiss pharmacist coating medicines in chocolate, then the lightbulb moment that made Brussels famous, filling chocolate with flavour and turning it into the praline we all chase today.
+The origin is part of the charm here: a Swiss pharmacist coating medicines in chocolate, then the lightbulb moment that made Brussels famous, filling chocolate with flavor and turning it into the praline we all chase today.
 Whenever someone wants a gift that feels Brussels instantly, this is the box I reach for because it is classic, reliable, and easy to carry through the galleries.
+The location helps too.
+Walking through the Royal Galleries before stepping into Neuhaus feels like part of the experience rather than just another shopping stop.

 Neuhaus staff holding a boxed selection of Belgian pralines